On this page

 • Biggest drawbacks: If you carry a balance past the introductory period, the interest you owe could be high, particularly if you end up at the high end of the card’s regular variable APR.
 Depending on your spending habits, a card that offers a high rewards rate on specific bonus categories may be a better option.

-• Alternatives: The Wells Fargo Active Cash Card offers a similar welcome bonus and intro APR period, but the Active Cash also comes with 2% cash rewards on purchases compared to just 1.5% on the Unlimited Cash Rewards card.
+• Alternatives: The Wells Fargo Active Cash Card offers a great welcome bonus and intro APR period, but the Active Cash also comes with 2% cash rewards on purchases compared to just 1.5% on the Unlimited Cash Rewards card.

 • Bottom line: Thanks to its competitive intro APR offer and the unlimited 1.5% cash back rewards, this is an excellent option for anyone hoping to tackle existing credit card debt or make a large purchase.